cpinitiative/usaco-guide/content/2_Silver/4_Silver_BinSearch.md

 ## The Basic Application

-Find an element in a sorted array in O(log N) time.
+"Find an element in a sorted array in O(log N) time."
+This is a very basic form of binary search.
+Other variations are similar, like "Given K, find the largest element less than K in a sorted array."
 ### Tutorial
 - [GeeksForGeeks](https://www.geeksforgeeks.org/binary-search/)
 - [Wikipedia](https://en.wikipedia.org/wiki/Binary_search_algorithm)